-If the rear wiper is operating when the ignition is turned OFF, the wiper will automatically return to the "Park" position if power accessory delay is active.
-Power accessory delay can be cancelled by opening the door; if this happens, the rear wiper will stop at its current position and will not go to "Park".
+If the rear wiper is operating when the ignition is turned 3 OFF, the wiper will automatically return to the "park" position if power accessory delay is active.
+Power accessory delay can be cancelled by opening the door; if this happens, the rear wiper will stop at its current position and will not go to "park".

 If the liftgate flipper glass is open, connection to the rear window wiper is interrupted preventing activation of the rear wiper blade.
-When the liftgate flipper glass is closed, the rear wiper switch or the ignition switch needs to be turned off and on to restart the rear wiper.
+When the liftgate flipper glass is closed, the rear wiper switch, or the ignition switch, needs to be turned OFF and ON to restart the rear wiper.

-Rear Window Defroster - If Equipped
+Rear Window Defroster

-Press this button (located on the climate control panel) to turn on the rear window defroster and the heated side mirrors (if equipped).
-An LED in the button will illuminate to indicate the rear window defroster is on.
-The defroster automatically turns off after about 10 minutes of operation.
+The rear window defroster button is located on the climate control panel.
+Press this button to turn on the rear window defroster and the heated outside mirrors (if equipped).
+An indicator in the button will illuminate when the rear window defroster is on.
+The rear window defroster automatically turns off after approximately 10 minutes.
+For an additional five minutes of operation, press the button a second time.